ckw017/ckw017.github.io/about.md

 <img src="/images/about/triangles.png" width="20%" height="auto">
 <img src="/images/about/bridge.png" width="20%" height="auto">

-*(Approximate) photos of me.*
+*Me, approximately.*

 ---

 Hi, I'm some guy!
-I graduated from UC Berkeley in 2021 where I studied Computer *Science* and Data *Science*, in the College of Letters & *Science*, and received a Bachelor of *Arts*.
+I graduated from UC Berkeley where I double majored in Computer *Science* and Data *Science*, in the College of Letters & *Science*, and received a Bachelor of *Arts*.
 I previously worked on platform engineering, distributed computing, observability, and container orchestration at [Anyscale](https://www.anyscale.com/).
 I am currently on sabbatical.